Lee Barnard: Later career

 On 28 July 2015, Barnard joined Crawley Town on a one-year deal.
 Barnard only scored once in 28 League Two games for the club, scoring in a 2–1 defeat against Yeovil Town on 23 January 2016.

 In June 2016, Barnard dropped down into non-League football, signing for National League club Braintree Town.
 On 9 August 2016, Barnard scored his first goal for the club in a 1–1 draw against Eastleigh.
 Four days later, Barnard scored his second goal for Braintree, in his third game for the club, in a 3–1 defeat against Macclesfield Town.

 In June 2017, Barnard dropped a division to join rivals Chelmsford City.
 On 8 August 2017, Barnard scored in his second appearance for the club in a 1–0 win against Welling United.
 On 22 March 2018, following the arrivals of strikers Scott Fenwick and Philip Roberts, Barnard joined Isthmian Division One North club Maldon & Tiptree on loan until the end of the season.
-Following his loan, Barnard signed for Maldon & Tiptree on a permanent basis.
+Following his loan, Barnard signed for Maldon & Tiptree on a permanent basis, however Barnard retired shortly after signing following a hamstring tear.